IlyaChakun/aws-iba-courses/aws-developer/1-course-content/1-ec2/practice.md

   - Add required tags.
 - Test your auto scaling by terminating one instance.
 - Delete your resources.

-### 6. Setup Highly Available Server Stack using ALB + Target Group

-- Create a fleet of EC2 instances (at least 2 servers) using your userdata.
-You can use the Launch template from the previous step.
-- Create a target group (use Instances for target type).
-- Create an Application Load Balancer (ALB).
-Choose at least two subnets, and don't forget to create a security group for ALB.
-- Test your application via the ALB DNS name.
-- Ensure your server is not accessible via server public IP (only from ALB).
-This should be done via properly configured security group.

 ### 7. Spot Fleet